 An events programme will include designer-maker talks and workshops, festive and mid-Summer events, as well as family activities.
 The gallery shop also will be featuring a stunning selection of pieces inspired by the exhibition, from Nordic design classics through to up-and-coming young designers work.

-This exhibition will run until Sunday 7th July 2019.
+This exhibition has been extended and will run until Sunday 9th November 2019.
 Further information can be found on the Manchester Art Gallery here.